Energy wells plugged as Hawaii’s volcano sends lava nearby

-PAHOA, Hawaii (AP) — Authorities say production wells at a geothermal plant under threat by lava flowing from Hawaii’s Kilauea volcano have been plugged to prevent toxic gases from seeping out.
+PAHOA, Hawaii (AP) — Production wells at a geothermal plant under threat by lava flowing from Hawaii’s Kilauea volcano have been plugged to prevent toxic gases from seeping out.

-Ten wells were “quenched,” which cools them with cold water, and the last was plugged with mud.
-A metal cap has been added on top as an additional measure.
+Lava from a nearby, new volcanic vent entered, then stalled, on the 815-acre (329.8 hectare) property where the Puna Geothermal Venture wells occupy around 40 acres (16 hectares).
+Residents have been concerned about hazards if the lava flowed over the plant’s facilities, or if heat generated would interact with various chemicals used on-site.

-Puna Geothermal, owned by Nevada’s Ormat Technologies, was shut down shortly after Kilauea began spewing lava on May 3.
-The plant harnesses heat and steam from the earth’s core to spin turbines to generate power.
+Ten wells were “quenched,” which cools them with enough cold water to counter the pressure of volcanic steam coming from below, said Hawaii Gov. David Ige.
+The last well was plugged with mud, because it had remained hot despite the infusion of water.
+Metal plugs in the wells, which run as deep as 8,000 feet (2,438 meters) underground, are an additional stopgap measure.

 Most Read Nation & World Stories